 Dinas Cross 125 - West 1 One of the most suitable Support is

 of Feidr Fawr for development as no noted, however

 back gardens look onto the landowner

 the site has informed

 the Authority

+that there is no

-Community Council Area Site number and location Number of submissions received Main issues raised Response that there is no intention to develop the site.
-Dinas Cross 134 - Land opposite Bay View Terrace (to field boundary) 1 One of the most suitable for development as no back gardens look onto the site Support is noted, however this site is (in part) a current allocation in the current Local Development Plan which has not shown any prospect of being developed and cannot therefore be considered as deliverable.
+Community Council Area Site number and location Number of submissions received Main issues raised Response intention to Dinas Cross 134 - Land opposite Bay View Terrace (to field boundary) 1 One of the most suitable for development as no back gardens look onto the site develop the site.
+Support is noted, however this site is (in part) a current allocation in the current Local Development Plan which has not shown any prospect of being developed and cannot therefore be considered as deliverable.
 Dinas Cross 135 - Rear of Spring hill and Bro Helyg 3 Visual impact concerns from the viewpoint to the South.
 Development directly backs onto back gardens of properties depriving privacy.
 Much of the land is under our ownership and we have not been informed of this Candidate Site.
 See row below.